nikkomiu/blog/content/guides/golang-graphql-ent/09-misc-testing.md

 overly-complicated will soon make it easier to see that this is a "framework" that makes writing tests easier and leaves less room for hard to follow tests, complicated setup and teardown, etc.

-With theset changes we now have a solid foundation for writing testable code as well as writing the tests for it.
+With the set changes we now have a solid foundation for writing testable code as well as writing the tests for it.
 This is great because we don't have to set up large scale testing frameworks, or create complex testing plans to validate that our application is working as expected.
 Plus, with the `context.Context` and our `ContextT(t *testing.T) context.Context` we make sure that our testing doesn't leak "async" code actions (since we